jabney/swiftSet/README.md

 However it might be desirable use a global method for key retrieval on whole sets of custom objects.
 See [Setting A Global Uid Method For Static Set Operations](#setting-a-global-uid-method-for-static-set-operations) for more information.

 ##### Setting A Global Uid Method For Static Set Operations
 By default, static set operations use an identity function, `uid`, that just returns the given item for use as a key.
 This is suitable for sets of values that are all strings or all numbers.
 In order to use static set operations with sets of custom objects, the default key method, an identity function, can be overridden.
-This is accomplished using `Set.pushUid` and `Set.popUId`.
+This is accomplished using `Set.pushUid` and `Set.popUid`.
 By pushing a new `uid` method onto the stack, the default identity function can be superceded.
 This system allows multiple `uid` methods to be pushed and popped as necessary to work with sets of custom objects.

 ```javascript
 var